ankit921991/Automated-Conversation-Maker/README.md

 Download stanford dependancy parser from link below http://nlp.stanford.edu/software/lex-parser.shtml

-<b>After downloading stanford dependancy parser follow the steps below<b>
+<b>After downloading stanford dependancy parser follow the steps below

 1) Locate the src folder in the repository
 2) On line number 12 there is a following code